-University, to serve as a party's proxy for voicing questions to the other party and witnesses during the Title IX Hearing.
-Other than those assigned by the University, UVM employees must obtain the approval of their supervisor and the Title IX Coordinator before serving as a Hearing Advisor to ensure no conflict of interest or resolution process.
+Process Advisor:An individual selected by a party to provide personal support through the applicable resolution process.
 Advisors may have no other role, such as a witness, in the University process, and may not speak on behalf of or otherwise represent their advisees during meetings.
 While Process Advisors are not limited to members of the campus community, the University has identified several employees to serve in a voluntary capacity as Office of Equal Opportunity Process Advisors, all of whom have received dedicated training on University policies and procedures, and can assist with identifying additional appropriate resources.